 As a catalyst for change, Midtown has been exclusively chosen by the Evening Standard to pilot a plastic-reducing scheme to revolutionise the way we source sustainable materials as an alternative.
 And the eyes of the world's Capital's will be watching.

 We're leading where others will follow, as a beacon of sustainability across the city.
 In Midtown alone we've found ways to reduce our waste, change our daily habits and detox our district.
 We're working with you to source alternative products to help project Midtown as the leading plastic-reducing destination for work and leisure.
 A place where businesses like yours change society for the better.
-And saying ‘no' to plastic pollution is just the beginning.
-Download our latest 8-page supplement in association with the London Evening Standard, that continues to turn the spotlight on Midtown.
+And saying ‘no' to plastic pollution is just the beginning. in association with the London Evening Standard, that continues to turn the spotlight on Midtown.

 BEE MIDTOWN HAVE CREATED GUIDES FOR BOTH BUSINESSES AND INDIVIDUALS TO HELP REDUCE THEIR SINGLE-USE PLASTIC FOOTPRINT WHICH CAN BE ACCESSED THROUGH THE BELOW LINKS: